 The viewers’ list is never arranged by the time of viewing the story or alphabetically.

-Facebook allows users to react to the story that he or she views.
+Facebook allows users to react to the story that he or she view.
 The reactions are sent to the profile owner and are visible on the viewers’ list.
-But all the viewers do not react to stories or replies.
+But not all viewers react to stories or replies.
 Only a few friends send reactions to stories.

 As the viewers’ lists are arranged according to your interactions with your friends, the ones with whom you interact the most are placed at the top of the list.